Palace Theatre Manchester is rocking it - The Mancunion

 By Jay Darcy

-Fast-forward to 2000, and Ben Elton (who The Mancunion interviewed a few years back) was approached to start talks with May and Taylor on the project.
+In 2000, Ben Elton (The Young Ones, Blackadder, Popcorn) – who The Mancunion interviewed a few years back – was approached to start talks with May and Taylor on the project.
 He suggested taking the musical down a different path than initially imagined, creating an original story that would capture the spirit of much of their music.
 He worked closely with May and Taylor to incorporate Queen’s songs into the story.
-Elton has also stated that he was, in part, inspired by the computer-controlled dystopia of the 1999 science-fiction film The Matrix.
+Elton has also stated that he was in part inspired by the computer-controlled dystopia of the 1999 science-fiction film The Matrix.
 The script was eventually completed midway through 2001.

-Since 2002, over 15 million theatregoers, in 17 different countries, have been thrilled by this awe-inspiring production, which includes 24 of Queen’s biggest hits – much like a Queen concert itself!
+Since 2002, over 15 million theatregoers in 17 countries have been thrilled by this awe-inspiring production.
+Although the musical was at first panned by critics, it has become an audience favourite, becoming the longest-running musical at the Dominion Theatre and the eleventh longest-running musical in West End history!

-The cast is headed by Ian McIntosh, who was nominated for an Olivier for his work in fellow jukebox musical Beautiful: The Carole King Story (in which he was part of the original West End cast).
-Beautiful is set to visit Manchester later this year.
+The musical stars Olivier nominee Ian McIntosh in the lead role of Galileo.
+McIntosh was nominated for an Olivier for starring in the original West End production of Beautiful: The Carole King Musical – another jukebox musical, which will be coming to the Palace Theatre next month.

-The production also stars Michael McKell (EastEnders, Doctors, Emmerdale, Murder Investigation Team, Totally Frank, Blessed, Allied) and sees David-Michael Johnson reprising the role of Brit.
-McKell recently sat down with The Mancunion to talk about We Will Rock You.
+I reviewed Queen + Adam Lambert’s The Rhapsody Tour earlier this year, and if this musical is half as spectacular as that, audiences are in for a real treat!

-We Will Rock You plays at Manchester Palace Theatre from 5th-10th September – the final stop of its 2022 tour.
+We Will Rock You plays at Palace Theatre Manchester from 5th-10th September – the final stop of its UK tour.

-For more Queen content, read my review of their first Manchester night of The Rhapsody Tour.
-For more We Will Rock You content, check out our review of the musical’s previous tour (2020) and our interview with Michael McKell.
+Check out our previous review of We Will Rock You, our review of Queen + Adam Lambert’s The Rhapsody Tour, and our review of (and interview with) Ben Elton.

 Copyright ©